-A new start
+Autumn is a new start

 September to me, feels like the true New Year.
 January is miserable, Christmas is gone and you are back to work feeling blue – it’s not a time for testing resolutions.

 It’s a season full of hope and excitement.
-You know that at the end – parties, Christmas and New Year’s awaits.
+You know that at the end – Christmas and New Year’s awaits.

 Planning Halloween, Bonfire Night, Christmas and New Year gives you so much to look forward to.
 Halloween and dressing up is so fun.
 Kids are super cute at Halloween and trick or treating with them makes my heart melt quicker than Olaf on a sunny day.

 Most people spend more time at home relaxing with family which is what life is all about.

-Sitting inside watching the rain fall and the wind howl feels very self indulgent but you are abated of any guilt from going out because no one expects you to.
+Sitting inside watching the rain fall and the wind howl feels very self-indulgent but you are abated of any guilt from going out because no one expects you to.

 - Three words – hot chocolate season